Launch-Free 3 months Builder plan-

 Give each CrewAI agent its own inbox at task creation.
 Here's why shared inboxes break multi-agent crews and how to fix it with per-task email isolation.

-6 min read
+7 min read

-Where role separation breaks down#
+Where role separation falls apart#

 Email collapses that model the moment two agents share a single address.